 Alignment and Calibration

-Use alignment pins and guide rails to ensure the precision of the tie bars relative to the mold.
+Use alignment pins and guide rails to ensure the precision of the tie bar measurment system in die casting relative to the mold.

 Fastening and Testing